Anonymouskau/ne/README.md

 # ne
-Nothing   gpt-3  out of curiosity
+Nothing   gpt-3  out of curiosity learning  new things